Getting Started

 2. Global Libraries tab.

-Register the custom footprint library
+Register footprint libraries

 1. Preferences -> Manage Footprint Libraries...